canonical/snapcraft/docs/your-first-snap.md

-and copy over an icon to `icon.png` or change the path accordingly (if you change the path just make sure it is part of your project directory and that the path is relative to be able to share your snap crafting):
+and copy over an icon to `icon.png` or change the path accordingly (if you change the path just make sure it is part of your project directory and that the path is relative to be able to share your snapcrafting):

     $ cp /usr/share/icons/hicolor/64/mimetypes/text-x-apport.png ./icon.png